-Statement of Need and Reasonableness:
+Statement of Need and Reasonableness

 The Workers' Compensation Commission is the regulatory agency of the State of South Carolina responsible for overseeing and administering the South Carolina Workers' Compensation Act.
 SC Code Ann. § 42-1-10 et seq.
 (1976).
-The Commission shall promulgate all regulations relating to the administration of the workers' compensation laws.
-The Commission has the authority to establish the discount rates at not to exceed six percent nor be less than two percent. § 42-3-30; § 42-9-301; R 67-1605.
+The Commission finds the proposed changes to R 67-1605 are reasonable and necessary to provide a more equitable calculation by using current interest rates for making lump sum payments.